 If you’re the parent of a young athlete or if you play any one of a dozen different sports, you might be wondering, “what’s the best video camera for sports shooting?”
 Selecting the best video camera for sports can be a difficult task because there are so many choices on the market.
 We’re going to break down your best options for sports shooting into several categories.

 The best small mountable action camera for shooting sports

-GoPro has made a name for itself as being the ultimate small action camera, plus they’re waterproof, dust-proof and shock-proof when you put them inside their (included) cases!
+GoPro has made a name for itself as being the ultimate small action camera, plus they’re waterproof, dust-proof, and shock-proof when you put them inside their (included) cases!
 They’re definitely one of the best video cameras for sports, and the latest GoPro action cameras are smaller and lighter than ever, delivering incredible quality video and still images.
-They’re also rugged and shoot up to 4K video and HD at high frame rates which allows you to slow the video down afterwards for unbelievable time-stopping slow motion effects which can be especially fun for dramatic sports moments.
+They’re also rugged and shoot up to 4K video and HD at high frame rates which allows you to slow the video down afterward for unbelievable time-stopping slow-motion effects which can be especially fun for dramatic sports moments.

 The Best Cheap Camcorder for Sports

 The Sony HD Video Recording HDRCX405 Handycam Camcorder is a terrific choice if you’re interested in a traditional handheld camcorder to shoot sports with that won’t break the bank.
 Here’s what we love about it: it’s small and light, shoots on ubiquitous and cheap high capacity Micro SD cards, offers good battery life, and most importantly, it shoots in full 1080P HD at 60 frames per second.
 Have you ever noticed how sports look different when you’re watching them on broadcast television, versus movies?
 That’s because the best video cameras for sports that the pros use shoot at 60 frames per second, about double the frame rate of scripted fictional content like movies.
 Shooting sports is all about capturing fast motion and high frame rates can capture all that detail.